pietrobenotto/EPIMETHEUS/README.md

 import epimetheus as epi
 ```

-A working example in a jupyter notebook is provided in examples folder
+Two working example are provided in the exaples folder

 ## License